Ballet Chancers

-Ballet Chancers was an Irish television programme broadcast on RTÉ One in late 2008.
+Ballet Chancers is an Irish television programme broadcast on RTÉ One in late 2008.
 Featuring the ballerina, Monica Loughman, it began on 16 November 2008.
 In the show Loughman attempts to turn six streetwise hip hop dancers into elegant ballet dancers over a period of four months.
 At the end of the show they may, if successful, partake in a performance of The Nutcracker with Loughman's own company, The Irish Youth Russian Ballet Company which took place in the 21 December finale.

 Chancers

 Six chancers participate in the show, three of each sex.